remix-run/remix-website/data/posts/remix-stacks.md

 ## Custom Stacks

-But we're not finished!
-This isn't all that stacks is about.
 We know that many of you at larger companies already have deployment environments and preferred databases.
 You have your own prettier and ESLint configs too.
 So we've built this feature in such a way that you can create your own stacks.
 Fork ours or create them from scratch.
-Then you can [use the `--template` flag](https://remix.run/pages/stacks#template) of the Remix CLI to generate a Remix project based on your own template!
+Then you can [use the `--template` flag](https://remix.run/docs/en/v1/pages/stacks#--template) of the Remix CLI to generate a Remix project based on your own template!
 It even works from private GitHub repos, URLs to tarballs, and more.
-And we've got an ability for you to [customize the initialization](https://remix.run/pages/stacks#customize-initialization) and auto-remove TypeScript for folks who don't want the extra help.
+And we've got an ability for you to [customize the initialization](https://remix.run/docs/en/v1/pages/stacks#customize-initialization) and [auto-remove TypeScript](https://remix.run/docs/en/v1/pages/stacks#remove-typescript) for folks who don't want the extra help.

 We fully expect the custom stacks to get a LOT of use.
 We think most people will use custom stacks than the ones we build for you.
 Feel free to fork and modify whatever you like.
+Read more about creating custom stacks from the [Remix Stacks documentation](/pages/stacks).

 ## Try Stacks!